nevali/Stardust/README.md

 * _Stardust_ uses the `base` tones (like Solarized), but map the eight Stardust hues to the 16 standard- and high-intensity ANSI colours as most applications expect
 * _Stardust Solar_ is a direct port of the Solarized Dark & Light palettes: like with Solarized, these remap all but two of the high-intensity ANSI colours to `base` tones
 * _Stardust Pro_ is a grey-on-black or grey-on-white theme with the eight Stardust hues mapped to the 16 ANSI colours; these are closest to "traditional" colour terminal themes
+* _Stardust High Contrast_ is similar to _Stardust Pro_, but uses darker shades on a white background, and lighter shades on a dark background, in order to increase contrast.
+You may wish to experiment with iTerm 2's "Minimum contrast" profile setting, but 40% offers a good balance.

 Note that the _Stardust Solar_ themes seek to reproduce faithfully the Solarized palette arrangements (notwithstanding the accent colour hue